Do The Work >> Live The Life

 7 rapid-fire questions to ask yourself before becoming a travel blogger

 “The only thing standing between you and your goal is the bullshit story you keep telling yourself as to why you can't achieve it.”

-When your planning your next journey there’s a few things to think about…
+When you're planning your next journey there's a few things to think about…

 It's exactly the same with your travel blog.

 First things first, you have to decide where you're going.

 Here's your first fact-finding mission:

 Grab your notebook and sit down somewhere comfy.
 Put aside the next 10 minutes and scribble down the answers to these 7 rapid-fire questions.